PETA Requests Roadside Memorial After Cows Die in Crash

 Group Hopes to Save Lives by Encouraging Drivers to Travel Safely and Choose Vegan Meals

-Cambridge – Following last week’s accident in which a lorry carrying 39 cows overturned on Cant’s Drove, near Murrow, causing the terrified animals immense suffering and killing around half of them, PETA sent a letter to Cambridge City Council Leader Lewis Herbert asking for approval to erect a tombstone memorial at the scene.
+Dorset – Following this week’s accident in which a lorry carrying 56 cows overturned at the Bakers Arms roundabout on the A35 near Poole – causing the terrified animals immense suffering and killing two of them – PETA sent a letter to Dorset Council Leader Spencer Flower asking for approval to erect a memorial at the scene.

-The tribute (the image is available here) would feature a picture of a cow next to these words: “In Memory of the Cows Who Suffered and Died in a Lorry Accident on This Spot: Try Vegan.”
+The tribute (image available here) would feature a picture of a cow and an inscription that reads, “In Memory of the Cows Who Suffered and Died in a Lorry Accident on This Spot, Try Vegan.”
 It would remind all drivers, including those with animals on board, to slow down and travel safely – while also pointing out that everyone can help prevent vehicles carrying animals from being on the roads in the first place by choosing vegan meals.

-“For nothing more than some steaks and burgers, this crash left animals suffering on an already terrifying trip, likely to the abattoir,” says PETA Director Elisa Allen.
-“PETA’s roadside memorial would prevent further tragedies, including human ones, by reminding people to drive with care and spare a thought for animals by no longer eating them.”
+“For nothing more than some steaks and burgers, this crash left animals suffering amid an already terrifying trip – which was likely to the abattoir,” says PETA Vice President of Programmes Elisa Allen.
+“PETA’s roadside memorial could prevent further tragedies, including human ones, by reminding everyone to drive with care and spare a thought for animals by no longer eating them.”

-PETA – whose motto reads, in part, that “animals are not ours to eat” – notes that vegan eating spares sensitive animals a terrifying death in an abattoir, where workers shoot cows in the head with a captive-bolt gun, hang them up by one leg, and cut their throats, often while they’re still conscious.
-Vegans are also less prone to suffering from cancer, obesity, and diabetes than meat-eaters are, and they have a smaller carbon footprint.
+PETA – whose motto reads, in part, that “animals are not ours to eat” – notes that vegan eating spares sensitive animals a terrifying death at an abattoir, where workers shoot cows in the head with a captive bolt gun, hang them up by one leg, and cut their throats, often while they’re still conscious.
+Vegans are also less prone to suffering from cancer, obesity, and diabetes than meat-eaters and have a smaller carbon footprint.